Custom Bracing for Joint Pain Relief

 Follow-Up

-Regular follow-up appointments are crucial to monitor your progress and make any necessary adjustments to the brace over time.
+Regular follow-up visits are important.
+They allow your care team to check your progress and adjust the brace as needed over time.

 The Future of Custom Bracing